High School Cohort Dropout Rate

 How are Cayuga and Seneca counties performing?

-About 11% of the 2006 cohorts in both Cayuga and Seneca counties had dropped out by the time the class was ready to graduate in 2010, higher than the state (excluding NYC) dropout rate of 7% for 2006 cohort.
-Dropout rates for Cayuga and Seneca were also higher than that of the comparison counties, which ranged from 5% in Ontario County to 10% in Onondaga County.
-Dropout rates in Cayuga declined from 16% for the 2001 cohort, while Seneca’s rate was 2 points lower than the 13% that dropped out of the class of 2001.
-Dropout rates were highest in Auburn and Port Byron in Cayuga (both 14%) and in Waterloo (15%) and South Seneca (12%) in Seneca.
+About 9% of the 2008 cohorts in both Cayuga and Seneca counties had dropped out by the time the class was ready to graduate in 2012, slightly higher than the state (excluding NYC) dropout rate of 7% for 2012 cohort.
+Dropout rates for Cayuga and Seneca were lower than 2 comparison counties, which ranged from 5% in Ontario County to 12% in Oswego County.
+Dropout rates in Cayuga declined from 16% for the 2005 cohort, while Seneca's rate was 5 points lower than the 13% that dropped out of the class of 2005.
+Dropout rates were highest in Auburn and Port Byron in Cayuga (both 12% and 10%, respectively) and in Seneca Falls (9%) and South Seneca (8%) in Seneca.

 Notes about the data